navveenb/lean-agentic-ai/lean-agentic-design-thinking/designing-with-data.md

-# Day 12 – Designing with Data as a First-Class Citizen
+# Designing with Data as a First-Class Citizen
 *The Right Input Shapes the Right Output*

 ---